marijnh/Eloquent-JavaScript/13_browser.md

 {{indexsee "HyperText Markup Language", HTML}}

-_HTML_, which stands for _HyperText Markup Language_, is the document format used for web pages.
+_HTML_, which stands for HyperText Markup Language, is the document format used for web pages.
 An HTML document contains ((text)), as well as _((tag))s_ that give structure to the text, describing things such as links, paragraphs, and headings.

 A short HTML document might look like this: